 How to Get Rid of Cats

-Whether you are interested in ridding feral cats from your property, or participating in Trap, Neuter, and Release programs, Havahart® has a variety of solutions, including feral cat traps, rescue kits, and animal repellents.
+Whether you are interested in ridding feral cats from your property or participating in Trap, Neuter, and Release programs, Havahart® has a variety of solutions for their control - including feral cat traps, rescue kits, and animal repellents.
 Learn more by reading the step-by-step instructions below.

 Cats gravitate toward areas that provide food as well as warm, dry cover where they can take shelter.
-By eliminating any potential food sources you can make your home less inviting.
+By eliminating any potential food sources on your property, you can make your home less inviting.

 Remove trash and secure garbage bins - human scraps are among the top food sources for feral cats.

 Clean up any leftover food, drinks or pet food.

 Avoid feeding cats or other wild animals on your property.

 Prohibit access to dry, covered spaces such as porches, sheds, garages and other structures.

 TIP: Talk to your neighbors to ensure they are also taking precautions - one welcoming neighbor can lead to many feral cats around your property.